vapor/vapor/Docs/contributing.md

 Code that is only additive and will not break any existing code can be included in the next minor release.

+## Opening a PR

+// Need to write someting here, but I don't know what.

+[Check out the guide for maintainers!][maintainers.md]

 ## Extras

 Here are some bash functions to help you test Swift on Linux easily from macOS (you must have Docker installed).